learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-Redux's change-detection mechanism is based on **reference equality** (`===`).
-React-Redux's `useSelector` re-renders a component only when the selected state slice returns a different object reference.
+Redux\'s change-detection mechanism is based on **reference equality** (`===`).
+React-Redux\'s `useSelector` re-renders a component only when the selected state slice returns a different object reference.
 This is only reliable if reducers produce new objects on every state change — i.e., immutable updates.
 Immer (built into Redux Toolkit) uses ES6 `Proxy` to intercept mutations on a `draft` object, compute the minimum set of changed nodes via structural sharing, and return a new immutable tree — achieving both developer ergonomics (write mutations naturally) and performance (only changed subtrees allocate new objects).
-This is how RTK's `createSlice` achieves 60% less boilerplate than hand-written spread reducers.
+This is how RTK\'s `createSlice` achieves 60% less boilerplate than hand-written spread reducers.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>